EvenRule30/QMeet1/README.md

 - Keep the frontend OpenAI-key-free.
 API keys belong only in `backend/.env`.
 - Local commands should run before sending prompts to the backend.
 - Local command responses should not call OpenAI.
+- Notes, Calendar, Search, Settings, Status, and Menu should remain usable without OpenAI.
 - The UI is currently optimized for the 1024×600 tablet target.
 - Pi kiosk/autolaunch work is intentionally delayed until the prototype is more complete.
+- Real web search and Google Calendar integration are not implemented yet.

 ## Current Status